alvarodelvalle/jubilant-octo-chainsaw/README.rst

       - Unit of measure for temperature.
 Will be one of :code:`celsius`, :code:`farenheit`, or :code:`kelvin`.
 OR, you may abbreviate units as :code:`c`, :code:`f`, or :code:`k` (upper or lower should be able to be submitted).

-  The returned JSON blob must include the following fields, though additional fields may be returned:
+  The returned JSON blob includes the following fields, though additional fields may be returned:

   .. list-table::
     :header-rows: 1